vmware-archive/photon-controller-cli/README.md

 ## Pick up Changes from SDK

-When there are changes in SDK, wait for them promoted to **_master_** branch on **_github.com_**.

 Follow the steps below:

-    1. go get -u github.com/vmware/photon-controller-go-sdk/photon
+You are currently in the v1.1.0 branch
+    1. govendor fetch github.com/vmware/photon-controller-go-sdk/photon@v1.1.0
+    2. govendor fetch github.com/vmware/photon-controller-go-sdk/photon/lightwave@v1.1.0
-    2. govendor update github.com/vmware/photon-controller-go-sdk/...
+    3. govendor update github.com/vmware/photon-controller-go-sdk/...

 Before comitting the change, carefully inspect the changes to Godeps, for example with git diff or SourceTree.